Updates

 Talk 6: Developing interpretable model with multi-modal data

-Hannaneh Hajishirzi is an assistant professor in the Paul G. Allen School of Computer Science Engineering at the University of Washington and a Research Fellow at the Allen Institute for AI.
-Her research spans different areas in NLP and AI, focusing on developing machine learning algorithms that represent, comprehend, and reason about diverse forms of data at large scale.
-Applications for these algorithms include question answering, reading comprehension, representation learning, knowledge extraction, and conversational dialogue.
+Hannaneh Hajishirzi is an Associate Professor in the Paul G. Allen School of Computer Science & Engineering at the University of Washington and a Senior Research Manager at the Allen Institute for AI.
+Her research spans different areas in NLP and AI, focusing on developing general-purpose machine learning algorithms that can solve diverse NLP tasks.
+Applications for these algorithms include question answering, representation learning, green AI, knowledge extraction, and conversational dialogue.
+Honors include the NSF CAREER Award, Sloan Fellowship, Allen Distinguished Investigator Award, Intel rising star award, best paper and honorable mention awards, and several industry research faculty awards.
 Hanna received her PhD from University of Illinois and spent a year as a postdoc at Disney Research and CMU.

 Laurent Itti is a professor of computer science and psychology at the University of Southern California, Viterbi School of Engineering.
 He received the M.S. degree in image processing from the Ecole Nationale Superieure des Telecommunications, France, in 1994, and the Ph.D. degree in computation and neural systems from Caltech, CA, USA, in 2000.
 His research interests are in biologically-inspired computational vision, in particular in the domains of visual attention, scene understanding, control of eye movements, and surprise, with technological applications to, among others, video compression, target detection, and robotics.
 He has coauthored more than 150 publications in peer-reviewed journals, books and conferences, three patents, and several open-source neuromorphic vision software toolkits.